MathStuff/Matrices/README.md

 C.avg(n) #Returns the nth column's average, give None as argument to get the all columns' averages

 C.inRange(n) #Returns the nth column's range, give None as argument to get the all columns' ranges

+C.sdev(n) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations

 C.det #Returns the determinant of the matrix